November 21, 2024

 Trogir’s Kamerlengo Fortress, located at the edge of the old town, dates back to the 15th century and offers spectacular views of the harbor and surrounding islands.
 This fortress, built by the Venetians, was used to defend the town from pirate attacks and is an excellent spot to learn more about Trogir’s turbulent history.

-Makarska: Coastal Beauty and Nature
+Makarska: Coastal Beauty and Outstanding Nature

 The coastal town of Makarska, nestled between the majestic Biokovo Mountain and the azure waters of the Adriatic, is home to some of the most beautiful natural landmarks in the region.
 The Biokovo Nature Park offers stunning hiking trails and panoramic views of the Makarska Riviera.
 The park is also home to the Skywalk Biokovo, a glass platform perched on the cliffs, offering breathtaking views of the coastline.